trimcore/scada/doc/cfg.md

 * **ASCII** - string is restricted to 7-bit ASCII characters, international characters are skipped

 String limits currently stem from 32 byte cell data limit.
+Strings are assigned directly, the storage type changes dynamically and optionally converted on read.

 ### Binary blobs

-Syntax: $ followed by pairs of hexadecimal digits, optionally separated by space, tab, colon, comma or dash.
+Syntax: `$` followed by pairs of hexadecimal digits, optionally separated by space, tab, colon, comma or dash.

 Binary blobs are currently limited to 32 bytes.

 ### Atoms/AtomPaths

+Atom Path definition starts with `/` character and 0 to 4 `/`-separated Atoms, optionally ending with `:` (ignored, for convenience only).

 ### Date/Time

+The configuration format is currently limited to a single `T` which creates Date/Time type cell to be assigned value later in code.

-### IP Addresses
+### Addresses

+IP Addresses: <IP[v4]|IPv6> **address**[:**port**]

 ## Notes

 * no macros or automatic replacements are currently supported
-* file nesting and configuration file sizes are limited by available memory
+* file nesting and configuration file sizes are limited only by available memory